 - 35. Verbal warnings: DC members, ringmasters, stewards or show officials may issue verbal warnings.
 These are not recorded in the DC report. - 36.
 Yellow and red cards may be issued by DCs and Ringmaster in the collecting ring and the main ring.
-They are issued to a handler and are a visible and public warning of an offence having been committed.
-The date and offence will be recorded in the DC report and must be made public by announcement at the show and/or on the ECAHO website and/or other usual means of communication of ECAHO.
-(Deleted "will be recorded on the handler's licence") - 37.
-A yellow Card may be issued if there is a further offence after a warning or it may be issued without such warning.

-- 38. A red Card will be issued if the handler receives a second yellow card for having committed a further handling offense during the same show.
+They are issued to a handler and are a visible and public indication of an offence having been committed.
+The date and offence will be recorded in the DC report and must be made public by announcement at the show and/or on the ECAHO website and/or other usual means of communication of ECAHO. - 37.
+A yellow Card may be issued if there is a further offence after a warning or it may be issued without such warning. - 38.
+A red Card will be issued if the handler receives a second yellow card for having committed a further handling offense during the same show.
 The offender will then be banned from handling any horses for the rest of the show in which he receives the red card.
 The horse being shown by a handler when he receives a red card may be shown by another handler at the end of the class.

-In the event of a serious offence involving mistreatment or dangerous behaviour, DCs may issue a red card without prior warning. - 39.
-Any handler disobeying the instructions of any DC member, judge or the ringmaster may be punished immediately by being shown a yellow or red card.
+In the event of a serious offence involving mistreatment or dangerous behaviour, DCs may issue a red card without prior warning.

+39. Any handler disobeying the instructions of any DC member, judge or the ringmaster will be sanctioned.
+Such sanction can be visibly and publicly indicated with yellow and red cards.